appscode/blog/content/post/stash-v2022.12.11/index.md

 #### Introducing Vault addon

-In this release, we have introduced [Hashicorp Vault](https://github.com/stashed/vault) addon.
-You can now backup and recover your Hashicorp Vault using Stash.
+In this release, we are introducing [Hashicorp Vault](https://github.com/stashed/vault) addon.
+You can now backup and recover your Hashicorp Vault using Stash Enterprise.

 #### Add Postgres 15.1 addon

-We have added an addon for Postgres 7.0.5.
+We have added an addon for Postgres 15.1.
 Now, you should be able to back up your Postgres 15.x.x using this addon.

 ### Bug Fixes